sammi-turner/Blog/noob-faqs.md

 Q. What text editor or IDE should I use?

 A. Try a selection of them and pick the one that you find the least confusing to begin with.
-Personally, I have four editors on my main machine : VSCode, Atom, Vim and Gedit.
+Personally, I have three editors on my main machine : VSCode, Notepadqq and Vim.

 Q. I don't know what to build with code.
 Any suggestions?